jdelic/saltshaker-laptop/README.rst

 ================

 This is supposed to run from a local salt-minion install, using ``salt-call`` in a masterless setup.
-Based on a clean Debian Bullseye netinst installation, I'm using this to get to my minimal laptop setup on a Dell XPS13.
+Based on a clean Debian Bookworm netinst installation, I'm using this to get to my minimal laptop setup on a Dell XPS13.
 I am currently running this on a 9310 model.